 Thai Healing Massage Academy and Institute of Somatic Therapy- Thai Massage

-In the spring of 2015, I am taking courses and tutorials from several organizations and working with a local practitioner to learn Thai Massage and incorporate Thai principles into my treatment plans
+In the spring of 2015, I took courses and tutorials from several organizations and working with a local practitioner to learn Thai Massage and incorporate Thai principles into my treatment plans.

 This business has not been reviewed yet.